-If a Judge is unable to fulfil a judging commitment, the Judge shall notify the Society as soon as possible so a replacement can be arranged.
+If a Judge is unable to fulfill a judging commitment, the Judge shall notify the Society as soon as possible so a replacement can be arranged.

 A Judge shall not send a substitute Judge but may nominate a replacement judge to the society.
 All invitations to judge shall be sent by the affiliated Society.

 A Society shall report to QCAS any Judge who fails to attend a Show to which he or she has accepted an invitation to judge or, who has failed to judge at the time advertised for the commencement of the class provided that the failure to attend or appear is without reasonable cause.